HabanaAI/Model-References/PyTorch/nlp/nmt/fairseq/README.md

 1. Placing `mark_step()` arbitrarily may lead to undefined behavior.
 It is recommended to keep `mark_step()` as shown in the provided scripts.
 2. Evaluation of execution is not fully optimal, reduced frequency of execution is recommended in this release.
 3. Only scripts and configurations mentioned in this README are supported and verified.
+4. With grouped shuffling enabled and low update_freq, fluctuation may be observed in the training loss curve.
+   This is expected and the accuracy should not be affected.